kingston-hackSpace/All_Display_Screens_for_Arduino/RP2040_ThinkInk_E-PAPER.md

 Our E-paper can display images, HOWEVER, since it's a monochrome panel (only pure black or white, no shades of gray), any image needs to be converted to a 1-bit black-and-white bitmap before it can be shown.
 Photos or color images need to go through a conversion step first, see below.

+1. Before converting an image to a bitmap, upload [this code] to your board.
+You should see a heart drawn at the top left og the panel.
+Look at the code to explore what is going on.

+2. Now, instead of the heart, you can draw an image on the screen.
+Follow the steps bellow to convert a .jpg image to an bitmap.

 **Converting images to 1-bit bitmaps**

 1.